 27. Additional Information: For additional information on this proceeding, please contact Brendan Holland of the Media Bureau, Industry Analysis Division, Brendan.Holland@fcc.gov, (202) 418-2757, or Johanna Thomas of the Media Bureau, Industry Analysis Division, Johanna.Thomas@fcc.gov, (202) 418-7551.

 Initial Regulatory Flexibility Act Analysis

 28. As required by the Regulatory Flexibility Act of 1980, as amended (“RFA”), the Federal Communications Commission (Commission) has prepared this present Initial Regulatory Flexibility Analysis (“IRFA”) concerning the possible significant economic impact on small entities by the policies and rules proposed in this Notice of Proposed Rulemaking (“NPRM”).
 Written public comments are requested on this IRFA.
 Comments must be identified as responses to the IRFA and must be filed by the deadlines for comments provided on the first page of the NPRM.
-The Commission will send a copy of the NPRM, including this IRFA, to the Chief Counsel for Advocacy of the Small Business Administration (“SBA”).
+The Commission will Start Printed Page 68389send a copy of the NPRM, including this IRFA, to the Chief Counsel for Advocacy of the Small Business Administration (“SBA”).
 In addition, the NPRM and IRFA (or summaries thereof) will be published in the Federal Register.